Teodorberenyi/ArcadeGameCloneProject4/README.md

 * [About the code] (#aboutTheCode)

 ##How to load
+You can find the game and clone or download it at https://github.com/Teodorberenyi/ArcadeGameCloneProject4.git.
-Just simply open index.html file on your browser, tested with google chrom and mozila firefox.
+When you will have a copy just simply open index.html file on your browser.

 ##How to play